fmdkdd/fmdkdd.github.com/_posts/2017-08-08-ludum-dare-post-mortem.md

 mostly in the day, but less at night.
 The consumption would not be fixed, but could vary from house to house.
 The generators would *also* produce a varying amount of power, depending on environmental conditions (wind for wind turbine, sunlight for solar panels), maintenance, efficiency...
-You earn money by providing power to consumers.
+You earned money by providing power to consumers.
 Maybe this money would have been your score, maybe it would have allowed you to upgrade your generators.
 You can make out some of that on the doodles above.

-With our previous game, we had learned that it was quite tempting to aim for a much larger game than we had the (time) budget to build.
+With our previous game, we had learned that it was quite tempting to aim for a much larger game than we had the time budget (and ability) to build.
 In *YATM*, we had planned for a large world with four areas, each guarded by a boss that would be designed around the item kept in its area.
 In the end, we only had two areas, and zero boss.

 This time around, we agreed to focus our design in order to have a game that would feel whole.
-Merwan argued that we *could* go with the simulation idea, but we would have no idea whether it's fun to play until we get something running on the screen.
-By then, what if it's not fun?
-Maybe we wouldn't have the time to throw it away and design another game.
-He pushed for simpler rules; less simulation, more puzzle.
+Merwan suggested simpler rules; less simulation, more puzzle.
 What if instead of houses and plants, we had only houses?
 What if, instead of money, you would have a simple goal: power all the houses?
-What if, instead of a varying power distribution, we had only a binary
-state: on and off?
+What if, instead of a varying power distribution, we had only a binary state: on and off?

 We thought about how that would work.
 You would put generators on the map to supply houses.
 Each generator would supply power to all the houses in an area